-The Poinsettia plant is a native Mexican plant, and its use for medical purposes is traced back to the Aztec civilization and Mayans.
+The Poinsettia plant is a native Mexican plant, and its use for medical purposes is traced back to the Aztec civilization and the Mayans.

 A research article published in the Floral Notes newsletter mentioned Aztecs and Mayans had a variety of aesthetic, practical, and medical uses for the Poinsettia plant.

-No recent clinical evidence supports specific poinsettia dosing in a therapeutic context.
+No recent clinical evidence supports specific Poinsettia dosing in a therapeutic context.